-- Regional Illegal Dumping Program; - · Regional Community Education Programs; - Investigate Improved Planning Guidance for Waste Management in Mixed Use Developments and MUDs; - Other Regional Procurement Contracts (e.g. recyclables processing, organics, problem wastes, collections, council operational wastes, shared facilities); and - Regional Plastics Waste Management Strategy.
+- Regional Illegal Dumping Program; - Regional Community Education Programs; - Investigate Improved Planning Guidance for Waste Management in Mixed Use Developments and MUDs; - Other Regional Procurement Contracts (e.g. recyclables processing, organics, problem wastes, collections); and - Regional Plastics Waste Management Strategy.

 In each Focus Area, the top performing option has become the priority project and typically consists of a number of individual actions.
 Further information and research may be required to progress the projects.